 At the completion of this program, students are expected to be able to:

-• Analyze opportunities in agriculture
+• Analyze opportunities in livestock based agriculture

-• Apply relevant technologies
+• Apply relevant technologies used in the livestock industry

 • Demonstrate professionalism skills within the agriculture career areas